-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Participation in out of Europe events involving the Agency scope of subject matter authorisation processes and technical rules according to Agency policy, agreements, MOUs or ad-hoc arrangements Agency Regulation Art.
-21b On demand - Yes In addition to the MoU with FRA a MoU has been signed with ANTT (Brazil) Preparatory work for an MoU with the Gulf Cooperation Council 2 Represent EU railway interests at UNEC WP, following the developments and report to the European Commission and to experts in the Agency (besides relationship with OSJD and OTIF mentioned separately) Agency Regulation Art.
-21b Meetings and exchange of information according to needs - Yes 3 · Agency Regulation Art.
-30 Ongoing - N/A IPA assistance not requested in 2014
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Participation in European events involving the Agency scope of subject matter authorisation processes and technical rules according to Agency policy, agreements, MOUs or ad-hoc arrangements Agency Regulation Article 21b On demand - Yes In addition to the MoU with FRA an MoU has been signed with ANTT (Brazil).
+Preparatory work for an MoU with the Gulf Cooperation Council 2 Represent EU railway interests at UNEC WP, following the developments and report to the European Commission and to experts in the Agency (in addition to a relationship with OSJD and OTIF, mentioned separately) Agency Regulation Article 21b Meetings and exchange of information according to needs - Yes 3 Promote of the European Commission railway legislation in EU candidate countries or potential candidates, via IPA Agency Regulation Article 30 Ongoing - N/A IPA assistance not requested in 2014

 Activity 11.
-Corporate Services
+Corporate services

 The horizontal activities supporting the Executive Director and the Agency are strategy and business planning and reporting, the Integrated Management System (IMS), deployment of the communications strategy, and providing legal advice.
 In addition, this activity also covers areas such as human resources, procurement, finance, accounting, ICT, facilities and transversal tasks.
-In 2014, the support services continued to focus on the selection and engagement of new staff members (as a result of contracts terminating for numerous operational agents), the improvement of planning and execution of the budget and procurement procedures, the implementation of changes resulting from the entering into force of the new Staff Regulations and the optimization of the core IT functions and delivery of quality IT services by adopting technologies that will best support the Agency ICT strategy agreed in 2014.
+In 2014, the support services continued to focus on the selection and engagement of new staff members (as a result of contracts terminating for numerous operational agents), the improvement of planning and execution of the budget and procurement procedures, the implementation of changes resulting from the entering into force of the new Staff Regulations and the optimisation of the core IT functions and delivery of quality IT services by adopting technologies that will best support the Agency ICT strategy agreed in 2014.

-11.1 Communication
+11.1.
+Communication

-The Communication Office has been providing the external and internal communication processes and working tools for the Agency's stakeholders and staff to ensure the required Agency's impact on the railway sector in line with its remit.
-In 2014, the first Agency conference has been organized on the occasion of its 10th anniversary.
+The Communication Office has been providing the external and internal communication processes and working tools for the Agency's stakeholders and staff to ensure the required Agency impact on the railway sector in line with its remit.
+In 2014, the first Agency conference has been organised on the occasion of its 10th anniversary.
 The Agency was also well represented at the Innotrans exhibition in Berlin.
 In addition, the Agency's Administrative Board adopted the key communication principles to be further developed into a communication strategy in the next year.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Updated communication plan and improved tools according to return of experience Agency Regulation March 2014 33 Yes 2 Regular update of the Agency Internet/Intranet/Extranet Agency Regulation Ongoing - Yes 3 Publication of the Annual Report and specific Agency reports, External Newsletters Agency Regulation 1Q2014 - Yes 4 Agency participation at conferences/exhibitions: 1 Innotrans, further not yet known Agency Regulation September 2014 - Yes 5 Publication of internal Newsletters/ general internal Communication Agency Regulation Quarterly - Yes 6 Agency's templates and external presentations register updated Agency Regulation Ongoing - Yes 7 Replies to external information Agency Regulation 15 days after - Yes requests via website reception of request
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Updated communication plan and improved tools according to return of experience Agency Regulation March 2014 33 Yes 2 Regular update of the Agency Internet/ Intranet/Extranet Agency Regulation Ongoing - Yes 3 Publication of the Annual Report and specific Agency reports, External Newsletters Agency Regulation Q1 2014 - Yes 4 Agency participation at conferences/ exhibitions: Innotrans, (more not yet known) Agency Regulation September 2014 - Yes 5 Publication of internal Newsletters/ general internal Communications Agency Regulation Quarterly - Yes 6 Agency's templates and external presentations register updated Agency Regulation Ongoing - Yes 7 Replies to external information requests via website Agency Regulation 15 days after reception of request - Yes

-11.2 Legal affairs
+11.2.
+Legal affairs

-The Legal Office and the Data Protection Officer, has been ensuring the compliance of the Agency's acts and actions with the applicable legal framework in order to avoid or minimise legal risks.
+The Legal Office and the Data Protection Officer have been ensuring the compliance of the Agency's acts and actions with the applicable legal framework in order to avoid or minimise legal risks.
 In particular, the Legal Office provided legal opinions and legal advice to the Executive Director and to all units and sectors, upon request or on its own initiative, and intervened in case of claims and proceedings before courts and other public authorities.
 The Office also provided legal and administrative support (Secretariat) to the Administrative Board and its Subcommittee and ensured the timely organisation and coordination of the meetings of the Administrative Board.